usnistgov/feasst/CONTRIBUTING.rst

 * put cell list in finalize-heavy paradigm, update_positions updates cell of selection, finalize updates entire cell list. linked list
 * config could use revert,finalize to update cell list only on finalization, and maybe not have to exclude from cell properties (why exclude?). same with ewald
 * HS-only simulations can use TrialComputeMoveMayer without computing energy of old configuration
+* Refactor arguments so that they can be checked for usage (especially in Trials)
+* Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
+Rename Compute->Decide?.